Prices from £38.99

 If you forget to use Differin when you should, use it as soon as you remember.
 Continue to apply Differin as you normally would.
 Do not apply more Differin (adapalene) cream or gel to make up for the forgotten dose.

-If you accidentally apply too much Differin (adapalene), simply wipe away the excess with a clean tissue and discard of it safely.
+If you accidentally apply too much Differin (adapalene), simply wipe away the excess with a clean tissue and discard safely.
 Using more Differin (adapalene) will not clear your acne any faster, but may increase your risk of side effects.

 Yes, it is safe to drink alcohol while using Differin (adapalene).
 Always drink in moderation and avoid drinking more than 14 units of alcohol per week.